brianlinUM/youtube-timestamps/README.md

 `npm run build`

 This builds the source .js files to `dist/javascript/`.

-After building, we need to install the extension to the Chrome browser.
-This requires enabling *Developer Mode* in `chrome://extensions/`.
-"Load unpacked" from `dist/`, which contains `manifest.json`.
+## Testing
+This project currently uses `jest` for unit tests of non-vue js scripts, along with `jest-chrome` to mock Chrome's API.

+Run by executing:

+`npm run test`

+Vue component tests and end-to-end tests are planned.

 ## Current Progress
 See changelog.md for additional details